data-integrations/database-plugins/aurora-mysql-plugin/docs/AuroraMysql-batchsink.md

 **Password:** Password to use to connect to the specified database.

-**Connection Arguments:** A list of arbitrary string tag/value pairs as connection arguments.
-These arguments will be passed to the JDBC driver, as connection arguments, for JDBC drivers that may need additional configurations.
+**Connection Arguments:** A list of arbitrary string key/value pairs as connection arguments.
+These arguments will be passed to the JDBC driver as connection arguments for JDBC drivers that may need additional configurations.

 **Auto Reconnect:** Should the driver try to re-establish stale and/or dead connections.